LawyerCat42069/BRC-420-69/README.md

 Saves the resulting image.
 Writes the extracted metadata to a JSON file.
 Steganographically embeds the metadata into the image.
 Saves that output.

+This is outdated based on the protocol outlined above.
+Lots of this needs rewriting at this point.
+Might start fresh.

 Dependencies
 This script depends on the following Python libraries: base64,